 A little tip before you start

 We understand that your website probably has dozens and hundreds of web pages.
-It’s not possible to check them all at once, in a batch - you have other things to do after all.
-Web auditing is important, but choose up to ten pages that drive your business to its goal: the main page, a contact page, pages of the most popular products/groups of products.
-Check them first and make sure they work for you 24/7.
+It’s not possible to check them all at once—you have other things to do after all.
+Website auditing is important, so you’re in an “either-or” situation: choose up to ten pages that drive your business to its goal (the main page, a contact page, and pages of the most popular products/groups of products) and check them first by yourself or entrust this work to us.